 The skin is the one of the largest organs in the body and our protection against infections.
 However, it can also become the victim of infections by bacteria, viruses and fungi.
 The bacteria, viruses and fungi that cause skin infections can range from mild to severe.
 If you’re concerned about a potential skin infection, we encourage you to schedule a dermatology appointment at Hudson Dermatology & Laser Surgery.
-Dr. Dhaval Bhansali is a board-certified dermatologists and expert at diagnosing and treating skin infections.
+Our dermatologists are board-certified and experts at diagnosing and treating skin infections.

 Those with preexisting conditions such as eczema or dermatitis are more susceptible to skin infections.
 Those suffering from an injury, both minor and significant, are also susceptible to skin infections.
 Despite preexisting conditions or injury, we are all susceptible to skin infections.
 Good hygiene is clearly important, but some times there is no prevention, only treatment.